Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 ## Worflow

 My personal belief is that one of the most important contributors to design quality is iteration cost.
-The lower your itteration cost, the higher your design quality is going to be given the same amount of people and time.
+The lower your iteration cost, the higher your design quality is going to be given the same amount of people and time.

-As such I will invest the small upfront cost to have the workflow be as streamlined as efficiently feasable.
+As such I will invest the small upfront cost to have the workflow be as streamlined as efficiently feasible.

-Additionally, I also have the luxery of owning a very powerfull workstation that serves as my build server onto which I offload all of the heavier compute tasks, this includes runnung all differnt flavors of implementation flows ( asic and fpga ) and heavier regression testing.
+Additionally, I own a dedicated build server onto which I can offload the heavier compute tasks.
+This including running all different flavors of implementation flows (ASIC and FPGA) and regression testing.

-In order to accomodate this configuration, my workflow was eveloved into doing practically everything over the command line interaces and only interacting with the tools, vivado in this case, though `tcl` scripts.
+In order to accommodate these contraints, my workflow evolved into doing practically everything over the command line interfaces and only interacting with the tools, Vivado in this case, through tcl scripts.

-As such, the following paragraphs will present describe how to go from the verilog and the constraint file to an `svf` file using only the vivado tcl interface.
+As such, the following paragraphs will describe how to go from the Verilog and the constraint file to an SVF file using only the Vivado TCL interface.

-file to the `svf`
-{{< alert icon="circle-info" >}}

-> "practically everything over the command line interaces"\
-As some readers might have already guessed, visulatising the implementation placement results is the execption.

-{{< /alert >}}

 ## Vivado flow